ZoeyDo/R.Life-Expectancy-vs-Fertility/README.md

 # R.Life-Expectancy-vs-Fertility

-### This project is to produce a scatterplot depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country.
+### This project is to produce a scatterplot (using qplot) depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country.
 The scatterplot is also categorized by Countries' Regions.

 Files provides (in "Important Data" folder):
 1. A CSV file containing 5 rows: Country Name, Country Code, Region, Year, Fertility Rate.